 By 2012 the whole thing had got a bit run-down, with busy Highway 1 rushing past and ruining any sense of peace.
 Five years later, the Highway has been re-routed underground via the ‘Arras Tunnel’, a fitting memorial to a key Kiwi contribution to the war; and above ground everything is set in the calm of Pukeaku National Memorial Park.

-A recent beautiful addition echoes the red of Australia; a rather less beautiful British one is expected any day soon.
+A recent beautiful addition echoes the red of Australia; there’s also a new British Memorial, though I’m not convinced I’d call it beautiful.